 An alternative cycle route is signed via Liverpool Road.
-This route avoids the works at Highbury Corner.
+Cyclists should use this route whenever possible to avoid the works at Highbury Corner.

-Highbury Crescent (between Highbury Terrace and Highbury Place) will be closed until 2018.
-This area is being used for equipment storage and worksite' cabins.
+Highbury Crescent (between Highbury Terrace and Highbury Place) will be closed until later in 2018.
+This area is being used to store equipment and for worksite cabins.

-Hampton Court has also been closed for the duration of the works.
-We have installed temporary road blocks in Hampton Court, at the junction with Swan Yard, to enforce the closure.
+Hampton Court will also be closed during the works.
+We have installed temporary road blocks in Hampton Court at the junction with Swan Yard.